aquevedo93/Streamgraph_Tutorial/README.md

 # Streamgraph Tutorial
-A tutorial for R streamgraph package: plotting trends over time.
+A tutorial for R `streamgraph package`, an `htmlwidget` that is based on the `D3.js` JavaScript library used for plotting trends over time.

 Files included:
 * RMD file containing the tutorial